Anthropology E354, Fall 2014

 Papers must include page numbers and be justified left (i.e., set up the left margin flush left, leaving a "jagged" right edge).

-The 15-page length requirement assumes nothing larger than a 12-pitch font (this size, and not this); 8 ½" X 11" paper; and margins not more (or less) than an inch on all sides.
+The 10-page length requirement assumes nothing larger than a 12-pitch font; 8 ½" X 11" paper; and margins not more (or less) than an inch on all sides.

 Please staple the paper or bind it firmly; i.e., don't turn in a paper loose or with an origami-style corner fold, since such papers are likely to be dismembered in the pile, and do not place it in a binder or folder.